anssip/ultrabet-ui/README.md

 ## TODO

 - [ ] Show gravatars (url is in Auth0)
+- [x] Show scores in bets view
-- [ ] Show scores in bets view for live bets
+- [ ] Update live scores in bets view
 - [ ] Fix global styling
 - [x] Bug: does not accept a long bet only without any singles
 - [x] Show some loading indicator when placing a bet